LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Technical Approach

 This strategy uses previously generated programs that have triggered numerical inconsistencies to create new and diverse variants.
 By showing the LLM an example of a successful program and explicitly instructing it to generate a different one, we encourage it to avoid repeating the same structure while still learning which patterns are effective.
 Our experiments confirm that this strategy helps discover more compiler inconsistencies, as well as achieves better program diversity.

 The prompt first asks the LLM to change a given floating-point C program to create a new one that \emph{behaves} differently.
 Next, the instruction includes: (1)~the precision, double or single, to use for floating-point variables, (2)~the high-level program structure, as described in \cref{sec:program-structure}, (3)~guidelines to improve robustness and code quality, similar to those in the Grammar-Based strategy, (4)~a list of mutation strategies to consider, including reordering or deeply nesting arithmetic expressions, changing numeric constants, introducing new control flow like nested loops or conditionals, using different Math Library functions, and inserting intermediate computations, (5)~a concrete previously successful example which is randomly selected from the set of successful programs that triggered inconsistencies.
 Finally, we include the output formatting instruction at the end of the prompt as in the last strategy.
-In this way, the prompt encourages the LLM to preserve relevant patterns while generating novel variations.
+In this way, the prompt instructs the LLM to preserve key aspects of the original program, including its high-level structure, floating-point precision, and successful computational patterns, while generating novel variations.